 In both referendums, the result was overwhelmingly in favour of the proposed changes.
 In Northern Ireland, 676,966 (71%) people had voted in favour of the deal, whilst 274,879 people voted against.
 The turnout for the vote was a record high of 81%.
 In the Republic of Ireland, 1,442,583 (94%) people had voted ‘yes’, whereas, 85,748 had voted against the proposed changes.

-By voting in favour of the Good Friday Agreement, I very much believe that the parents and grandparents of my generation, had voted overwhelming for peace so that my we may grow-up and experience a different way of life and relative normality.
-Northern Ireland has indeed changed over the past number of years, it of course from time-to-time political instability occurs, there has been numerous other agreements implemented since the GFA, sectarianism and segregation is still very evident, but yet peace prevails, despite it’s frailty.
+By voting in favour of the Good Friday Agreement, I very much believe that the parents and grandparents of my generation, had voted overwhelmingly for peace so that my we may grow-up and experience a different way of life and relative normality.
+Northern Ireland has indeed changed over the past number of years, it of course from time-to-time experiences political instability, there has been numerous other agreements implemented since the GFA, sectarianism and segregation is still very evident, but yet peace prevails, despite its frailty.

 Northern Ireland itself though has had a dramatic transformation as a society in transition as funding and investment in development and infrastructure projects has done wonders for the province, putting Northern Ireland on the map for tourism and other industries.
 I feel very proud to say that I’m from Belfast when I meet people in my EU bubble in Brussels, and it always delights me when someone tells me that they’ve visited the province and how much they loved it.
 I see myself sometimes longing to come home for good or even wishing I’ve prolonged my visits because I enjoyed my time at home so much.
 I know that this general feeling is often felt by many other Irish expats from the North who find themselves in Australia, Europe, USA, and so forth.